Critical and near-critical relaxation of holographic superfluids: Boundary model

 As the parameters $C_i$ are given in \eqref{Ci} and the value $\rho$ is determined by the choice of quench, the only parameter that needs to be determined in order to compare our analytical prediction with the numerical result is $\phi_0$.
-We could hence use \eqref{phi} as a model with one free parameter that needs to be fitted to the data.
-However, as we can see in figure \ref{fig::nearcritical}, in contrast to $\dot{\psi}-\mA_t$, $\phi(t)$ does not change significantly during and immediately after the quench.
+As we can see in figure \ref{fig::nearcritical}, in contrast to $\dot{\psi}-\mA_t$, $\phi(t)$ does not change significantly during and immediately after the quench.
 Neither would a sudden change be predicted by \eqref{phi}.
 Hence, as we know the initial state before the quench exactly, we can simply set $\phi_0\equiv\phi(0)$, even though formally equations \eqref{eq2} and \eqref{phi} only become valid after the quench, when $\rho$ is constant.
-As can be seen in figure \ref{fig::nearcritical}, this trick is sufficient to obtain a very good match between numerical data and analytical solution.
+As shown in figure \ref{fig::nearcritical}, this trick is sufficient to obtain a very good match between numerical data and analytical solution.